ベルギー, オランダ

 Travel story

-The chocolate was just a little melted
+The chocolate had melted just a little

 Signature points

-Experience the waterfront and art of Amsterdam
+Experience Amsterdam's waterways and art

-Feel the medieval landscape and tranquility in Bruges
+Feel the medieval scenery and tranquility of Bruges

-Walking in Brussels and experiencing food culture
+Walk Brussels and experience its food culture

 Itinerary